tytydraco/yessleep/out/My_apartments_maintenance_portal_keeps_marking_my_requests_Resident_Unavailable_for_Entry_I_have_not_left_my_apartment_in_six_days.md

 I remember it with a total clarity, even better than I remember what I had for dinner two nights ago.
 I dumped the water.
 Washed the glass.
 Got a different one, because once a glass has had a houseguest like that, how can you trust it?

 By the time the new glass was full, there were two flies working the faucet, and here's the part that should've tipped me off if I had even one functioning brain cell that day: they weren't doing the normal panicky fly thing, the zip-up-and-vanish-the-second-a-hand-gets-close thing.
-They were casual.
+They were comfortable.
 One of them kept ducking under the lip of the tap and coming back out, over and over, with the focus of someone checking a peephole before they let you in.

-I absolutely did not want to drink the water.
+The idea of drinking the water made my stomach turn.

 I filed a maintenance request that afternoon, because that's what you do, that's the whole social contract: you pay your rent and in exchange somebody shows up when there's a problem.